gasparka/thesis/docs/pyha.rst

     - 4 PLLs
     - 200 MHz maximum clock speed

-One useful tool in Quartus software is RTL viewer, it can be opened from ``Tools->Netlist viewers->RTL viewer``.
+One useful tool in Quartus software is RTL viewer, it can be opened via ``Tools->Netlist viewers->RTL viewer``.
-RTL viewer is useful to inspect the hardware synthesised for the Pyha design, this chapter uses it extensively.
+RTL viewer visualizes the synthesised hardware for the Pyha design, this chapter uses it extensively.

+:numref:`adder_rtl` shows the RTL of the adder circuit.
+Notice that the integer types were synthesised to 32 bit logic ([31..0] is the signal width).

 .. _adder_rtl:
 .. figure:: ../examples/adder/img/add_rtl.png